Top 80s Comedies You Need to Watch

 A spoof of blaxploitation films, “I’m Gonna Git You Sucka,” directed by and starring Keenen Ivory Wayans, follows Jack Spade as he seeks vengeance for his brother’s death in a comic take on crime and revenge.
 Wayans’ satire tackles genre tropes with humor and social commentary, creating a film that is funny and thought-provoking.
 The movie’s all-star cast, including Bernie Casey and Isaac Hayes, adds to its appeal.

-See also Top 10 Comedy Classics from the 2000s You Can't Miss
+See also Top 90s Black Movies You Can't Miss

 14. Ghostbusters (1984)